There are plenty of sports and events for spectators to enjoy throughout the year at stadiums and arenas across the country.

 Alaska: Sullivan Arena (Anchorage)

-Anchorage’s Sullivan Arena is open again for hockey after being shuttered for several years to use as a COVID-19 response center and then a homeless shelter.
+Anchorage’s Sullivan Arena is open again for hockey after being shuttered for several years to use as a homeless shelter.

 Instead, fans can pack the stands again to watch one of the area’s most popular sports.